scrambldchannel/awesome-cricket/README.md

 ## Links

-- Websites
+- General Websites
-    - [Cricinfo](https://www.espncricinfo.com/) – News and detailed stats
+    - [Cricinfo](https://www.espncricinfo.com/) – News, live coverage and detailed stats and journalism
-    - [Statsguru](https://stats.espncricinfo.com/ci/engine/stats/index.html) - Analyse stats in your browser (part of Cricinfo)
+        - [Statsguru](https://stats.espncricinfo.com/ci/engine/stats/index.html) - Analyse stats in your browser
     - [Cricsheet](https://cricsheet.org/) - A treasure trove of ball by ball stats on thousands of matches in several formats
+    - [Cricbuzz](https://www.cricbuzz.com/) - Another big site featuring live scores and articles

 - Podcasts
     - [Red Inker With Jarrod Kimber](https://anchor.fm/redinker) - Great podcast for in depth and quirky analysis of cricket as well as regular Q&A sessions from a well known analyst and broadcaster